Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Introduction

-While \textit{mixed-type} data can provide a rich environment for developing ML algorithms for assisting decision-making in critical care, they also impose complexity in creating generative models.
-As a result, most recent research has investigated how to synthesize the longitudinal data of different types separately, i.e., \textit{with a focus only on continuous} or \textit{only on discrete timeseries} \citep{yoon2019time, lee2020generating, yu2017seqgan}.
-GANs have not previously been applied to address the issue in the mixed-data setting.
-Therefore for the first time, we propose a GAN for synthesizing mixed-type longitudinal EHR data (denoted as EHR-M-GAN thereafter).
-Patient trajectories with high-dimensionality and heterogeneous data type (both continuous-valued and discrete-valued timeseries) are generated while the underlying temporal dependencies are captured.
+To address the aforementioned limitations, for the first time, we propose a GAN framework for simultaneously synthesizing mixed-type longitudinal EHR data (denoted as EHR-M-GAN thereafter).
+Specifically, we focus on generating timeseries in the critical care setting, where the intensive care units (ICU) patients are continuously and closely monitored (see Fig. \ref{fig_key}a).
+Patient trajectories with high-dimensionality and heterogeneous data types (both continuous-valued and discrete-valued timeseries) are generated while the underlying temporal dependencies are captured.
+The main contributions of our work are as follows: